naddison36/tx2uml/README.md

   txHash(s)                   transaction hash or an array of hashes in hexadecimal format with a 0x prefix.
 If running for multiple transactions, the comma-separated list of transaction hashes must not have white spaces

 Options:
   -n, --nodeType <value>       type of Ethereum node the provider url is pointing to.
-This determines which trace API is used (choices: "geth", "erigon", "nether", "openeth", "tgeth", "besu", "anvil", default: "geth", env: ARCHIVE_NODE_TYPE)
+This determines which trace API is used (choices: "geth", "erigon", "nether", "openeth", "tgeth", "besu", "anvil", "reth", default: "geth", env: ARCHIVE_NODE_TYPE)
-  -k, --etherscanKey <value>   Etherscan like block explorer API key -a, --noAddresses <value>    hide calls to contracts in a list of comma-separated addresses with a 0x prefix -d, --depth <value>          limit the transaction call depth -e, --noEther                hide ether values (default: false) -g, --noGas                  hide gas usages (default: false) -l, --noLogDetails           hide log details emitted from contract events (default: false) -p, --noParams               hide function params and return values (default: false)
-  -pv, --noParamValues         only hide function parameter values, not the names.
+  -k, --etherscanKey <value>   Etherscan like block explorer API key -a, --noAddresses <value>    hide calls to contracts in a list of comma-separated addresses with a 0x prefix -d, --depth <value>          limit the transaction call depth -e, --noEther                hide ether values (default: false) -g, --noGas                  hide gas usages (default: false) -l, --noLogDetails           hide log details emitted from contract events (default: false) -p, --noParams               hide function params and return values (default: false) -pv, --noParamValues         only hide function parameter values, not the names.
 Will display "?" if the name is not specified in the ABI (default: false)
   -t, --noTxDetails            hide transaction details like nonce, gas and tx fee (default: false) -x, --noDelegates            hide delegate calls from proxy contracts to their implementations and calls to deployed libraries (default: false)